grafana/grafana-plugin-sdk-go/data/contract_docs/timeseries.md

    <td>
 <ul>

-<li>Labels from the Many format Frames become string Fields in the Long Frame, and the string columns are present for all rows in Frame for the Long format.
+<li>Labels from the Multi format Frames become string Fields in the Long Frame, and the string columns are present for all rows in Frame for the Long format.
 Therefore label keys may get added to series
 </li>
 </ul>
    </td>